Docs

 $ replicadb --options-file /users/osalvador/work/import.txt -j 4

-where the options file /users/osalvador/work/import.txt
+where the options file /users/osalvador/work/import.txt contains the following:

 source.connect=jdbc:postgresql://localhost/osalvador